-- This year we are also using donations from 2020 customers (that we have matched) to begin our woodland project on the croft beside the tannery so that our process comes full circle- TREE-WOOL-TREE.
+- In early Spring 2022, we have planted 600 trees thanks to donations and match-funding from our last two Black Friday sales.
+This is the beginning of our woodland project on the croft beside the tannery so that our process comes full circle- TREE-WOOL-TREE.

-- We continue to use skins from our local abattoir, minimising transport.
+- We continue to use skins from our local abattoir.

 - We use Green electricity suppliers in both business locations.